Palmer Museum of Art

 Honey and Bill Jaffe Endowment for the Palmer Museum of Art

 Established by William A. Jaffe (’60 B.A.
-Journalism) and Honey Jaffe to provide monies for art conservation and preservation.
+Journalism) and the late Honey Jaffe to provide monies for art conservation and preservation.
 The endowment allows the museum to conserve and preserve its permanent collection and acquire works of art in need of restoration.